JodaOrg/joda-beans/src/site/markdown/userguide-serialization.md

 Methods on `JodaBeanSer` allow for further customization.

 For binary, replace `xmlWriter()` by `binWriter()` and `xmlReader()` by `binReader()`.
-In many cases, it may be worth using the referencing binary writer which is typically faster/smaller, see `binWriterReferencing()`.
+If the object model is entirely formed of immutable beans, it is usually worth using the referencing binary writer which is typically faster/smaller, see `binWriterReferencing()`.

 For JSON, replace `xmlWriter()` by `jsonWriter()` and `xmlReader()` by `jsonReader()`.